Getting Justice After Your Rear-End Collision

 - Financial losses: Will the injured person have to miss work for an extended period?
 Will immediate family members need to pay for services that the injured person previously contributed to the family?

 At the Downs Law Firm, you can count on our team to work hard to develop an effective claim or lawsuit on your behalf.
-If you or your loved one suffered a back, neck or brain injury because another driver struck your car from behind at a stop sign or traffic signal, our lawyers are ready to fight for you.
+If you or your loved one suffered rear end collision injuries such as back, neck or brain injury because another driver struck your car from behind at a stop sign or traffic signal, our Monroe & Bastrop attorneys for rear end collisions are ready to fight for you.
 We will represent you diligently in negotiations, mediation and litigation.
 We will stand up to any insurance company or any legal opponent to protect your right to compensation.

 We Can Answer Your Questions

-What Is The Most Common Cause Of A Rear-End Collision?
+What Is The Most Common Cause Of A Rear End Collision In Louisiana?